PARADISE HILLS SPECIAL ZONING DISTRICT

 The past year was challenging for everyone in our community.
 Within the resources we have, the Commission is dedicating 2021 to improving zoning services and zoning code enforcement.
 With community input, the Commission plans to update the PHSZD Ordinance, last reviewed in 2009.
 New inspection procedures will expedite zoning complaints.
 The new tools have been BETA tested, and permitting will be faster and more compliant with state regulations.
 Any new technology may have problems and we are glad to help applicants.
 Our goals are to assist our neighbors and to keep our economy going.
 Let us know if there are problems or other challenges because we are elected to serve our community.

-About the Paradise Hills Special Zoning District
+Paradise Hills Special Zoning District Commissioners

-The governing Ordinance for the PHSZD was ratified in August, 1982 and authorizes the Paradise Hills Zoning Commission to review and enforce all zoning matters within their jurisdiction.
+The Paradise Hills Special Zoning District (PHSZD) is a zoning overlay located in unincorporated Bernalillo County, New Mexico, and was created by the New Mexico State Legislature through the Special Zoning District Act.
+The purpose of the district are found in the Special Zoning District Act [3-21-15 to 3-21-26 NMSA 1978].
+The governing Ordinance for the PHSZD was ratified in August, 1982 and authorizes the Paradise Hills Zoning Commission to review and enforce all zoning matters within the jurisdiction.
 Bernalillo County does not enforce or review zoning regulations for areas within the Paradise Hills Zoning District.
-The PHSZD Commissioners are elected for two year terms.
-The next election for PHSZD Commissioners is scheduled for November 2019.
+The PHSZD Commissioners are elected for four year terms, in local elections.